dd9jn/rfc4880bis/crypto-refresh.md

  14 | SHA3-512 {{FIPS202}} | "SHA3-512"
 100 to 110 | Private/Experimental algorithm

-Implementations MUST implement SHA-1.
+Implementations MUST implement SHA2-256.
 Implementations MAY implement other algorithms.
-MD5 is deprecated.
+Implementations SHOULD NOT create messages which require the use of SHA-1 with the exception of computing version 4 key fingerprints and for purposes of the MDC packet.
+Implementations SHOULD NOT use MD5 or RIPE-MD/160.

 ## AEAD Algorithms